rjfarmer/gfort2py/README.md

 - [x] Keyword arguments
 - [ ] Generic/Elemental functions
 - [ ] Functions as an argument
-- [ ] Unary operations (arguments that involve an expresson to evaluate like dimension(n+1))
+- [ ] Unary operations (arguments that involve an expression to evaluate like dimension(n+1))

 ### Accessing common block elements

-There's no direct way to access the common block elements, but if you declare the the common block as a module variable you may access the elements by their name:
+There's no direct way to access the common block elements, but if you declare the common block as a module variable you may access the elements by their name:

 ````fortran